 K-12 language immersion programming is designed intentionally to provide learners with time and intensity in a target language to encourage bilingualism and bi-literacy.
 Students experience daily core content instruction through the means of a target language.
 As part of this content instruction, students acquire skills unique to the target language, with the overarching goal of developing student performance and proficiency over time.
 This means that the language is not the sole content of instruction itself, but rather it serves as the vehicle through which content knowledge and skills are accessed and engaged.

 The Forest Hills Public Schools Mandarin Chinese Immersion Program was the first of its kind in West Michigan and has a record of success.
-The program began in 2008, and today we celebrate the program’s growth with nearly 500 students enrolled.
+The program began in 2008, and today we celebrate the program’s growth with 460 students enrolled.

 The Mandarin Chinese Immersion Program begins at Meadow Brook Elementary School.
 Learners in grades K-4 experience a 50/50 one-way immersion model.
 This means that students spend 50 percent of their time in Mandarin Chinese, and 50 percent of their time in English.
 Students are taught Mandarin Chinese by way of our reading and writing focus, math exploration, and kindergarten experiences.
 Children participate in the kindergarten curriculum through developmentally-appropriate activities that encourage social, emotional, physical, and intellectual growth.
 While immersion uses Mandarin Chinese as the vehicle for teaching some core content areas, we also focus on vocabulary development and embedded language-specific activities to build proficiency in Mandarin Chinese.